Among the costliest list of home gym equipment were the rear-drive elliptical. But what are rear-drive elliptical trainers?

 - The cup holder design is poor

-Though the flywheel does measure the equipment’s quality, the stride’s length is also a strong determinant of whether or not the machine would assist you in achieving your goals.
+Though the flywheel does measure the equipment’s quality, the stride’s length is also a strong determinant of whether the machine would help you achieve your goals.

 The Exerpeutic Gold 2000XLST comes with a 13-inch stride, which might not be quite suitable for some being too small.
 Still, you get to enjoy a smoother performance.